Severson-Group/eMach/docs/source/EM_analyzers/bspm_jmag2d_analyzer.rst

 evaluate the performance capabilities of these machines.
 This analyzer does everything that is required for evaluating a BSPM design from drawing the machine geometry to solving the magnetic vector potential matrices.
 The code has been tested and confirmed to be compatible with
 JMAG v19 and above.
 The motor shaft and magnets are assumed to be conductive, and therefore, eddy current losses are enabled in these components.
-As there are several configurations that can be modifies for any FEA evaluation, a ``JMAG_2D_Config`` is provided to work alongside this analyzer.
+As there are several configurations that can be modified for any FEA evaluation, a ``JMAG_2D_Config`` is provided to work alongside this analyzer.
 A description of the configurations users have control over from within this class is provided below.

 Time Step Size